 Why Are There So Many Drinking Glass Choices?

-The different glasses available for beer consumption are not only aesthetically pleasing but also serve a specific purpose.
+The different types of beer glasses available for beer consumption come in many eye-catching designs, but they also serve a specific purpose.
 From releasing carbonation at the proper rate and delivering taste to just the right location on the tongue, to perfectly capturing the aroma and escaping the frothy head, choosing the right glassware can make all the difference in your tasting experience.

-- To meet specific needs.
-During the era of the Black Plague, craftsmen added a lid to German beer steins to keep flies out.
+• Meet specific needs: Some glasses were created to solve problems at the time.
+For example, during the era of the Black Plague, craftsmen added a lid to German beer steins to keep flies out.
 The narrow base of this wheat beer glass allows the sediment to settle at the bottom, so the taste is not affected.

-- To ensure that the form matches the function.
-The first glasses created were stoneware steins made to keep beer cold.
+• Ensure that the form matches the function: The first glasses created were stoneware steins made to keep beer cold.
 Thick glass beer mugs were designed to withstand the abuse experienced in Germany’s pubs.
 The shape of snifters encourages the hand’s warmth to gently increase the beer’s temperature.

-- To enhance and retain the beer’s head.
-The head helps retain a beer’s aroma, and the aroma can add or detract from your enjoyment.
+• Enhance and retain the beer’s head: The head helps retain a beer’s aroma, and the aroma can add or detract from your enjoyment.
 By shaping the glass to trap the head, glassmakers can enhance the beer-drinking experience.

 1. Steins